cvl-umass/improv-mask/README.md

 # Improving Satellite Imagery Masking using Multi-task and Transfer Learning
-This is the official respository for the paper [here](https://ieeexplore.ieee.org/abstract/document/10925631).
+This is the official respository for the paper published in [IEEE JSTARS 2025](https://ieeexplore.ieee.org/abstract/document/10925631).

 ## Dataset
 Download the dataset [here]()